ChnMasterOG/tp78_v2/README-EN.md

 - V2.1.4

         1. Fix BUG: There are some errors when using Capslock+Space alone to simulate left and right mouse buttons（[Issue #3](https://github.com/ChnMasterOG/tp78_v2/issues/3)）.

+- V2.1.5

+        1. Add motor_en configuration: The motor vibration is controlled by this configuration.